Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 Get-AksHciCluster
 ```

-Notice that this time, this command lists both the platform services management cluster, and also the new workload cluster.
+Notice that this time, this command lists both the management cluster and also the new workload cluster.

 ![Output of Get-AksHciCluster](/eval/media/get_akshcicluster_2.png "Output of Get-AksHciCluster")

-4. Next, you'll scale your Kubernetes cluster to **add a Windows worker node**.
+1. Next, you'll scale your Kubernetes cluster to **add a Windows worker node**.
 Note, this will trigger the download and extraction of a Windows container host image, which will take a few minutes, so please be patient.

 ```powershell
 Set-AksHciClusterNodeCount –Name akshciclus001 -linuxNodeCount 1 -windowsNodeCount 1